 Database reporting solutions can communicate with other systems and provide a common

 Starting with the big picture is usually the best approach.
-Understanding the flow of information, using documented data flow diagrams showing all data sources and data storage for the process, is the key to architecting a tightly integrated plant information system.
+Understanding the flow of information and using documented data flow diagrams that shows data sources and data storage for the process is the key to architecting a tightly integrated plant information system.

 This diagram of all the data sources and information flow makes it is easy to see the mappings and connectivity necessary to get the proper data in the right context.
 A connected system provides for the single source of manufacturing intelligence information and ensures the integrity of the Key Performance Indicators (KPIs), including OEE ratings.